 How Climate Change Affects on Public Health

-• Cause heat exhaustion, heatstroke, and death, particularly in susceptible populations.
+• Causes heat exhaustion, heatstroke, and death, particularly in susceptible populations.

-• High groupings of buildings in urban regions cause an impact on urban heat islands.
-They are making the urban focus hotter than the surrounding areas.
+• High building concentrations in urban regions impact urban heat islands, making the urban focus hotter than the surrounding areas.

 Food-borne Diseases and Nutrition